-How Does an ESOP Work for Employee
+How an ESOP Works: A Guide for Employees

 Learn how Employee Stock Ownership Plan works {ESOPs)- Employers offer their employees the company's stock at a low or no additional cost.